-The Company offers Class A Shares, Class B Shares, Class C Shares, and Class I Shares for each of its Sub-Funds.
-Each Class Shares may offer Accumulation Shares, Distribution Shares or both.
+The Company offers Class A Shares, Class B Shares, Class C Shares, and Class I Shares as described for each Sub-Funds in the relevant section of Appendix I. Each Class Shares may offer Accumulation Shares, Distribution Shares or both.
 Not all Classes of Shares may be available in all Sub-Funds.
 Please refer to Appendix I of this Prospectus for Classes of Shares of a Sub-Fund which are available for subscription in Hong Kong.